 Funded by Rewilding Britain and the Green Challenge Recovery Fund, Derbyshire Wildlife Trust is currently developing the Wild Peak Project.
-This ambitious project will look at the potential to manage large areas of land across the Dark Peak and its urban fringes’.
+This ambitious project will look at the potential to manage large areas of land across the Dark Peak, South West Peak and its urban fringes’.

 The Wild Peak is a place where wildlife is thriving and extending into surrounding areas; where golden eagles and ospreys soar overhead; black grouse and hen harriers are back where they belong in wildflower meadows and healthy blanket bogs; native woodlands are re-generating and expanding, and are teeming with pine martens, adders and red squirrels, and beavers are managing and expanding its wetlands.
 It’s a dynamic place, with habitats blending together with complex interfaces.
 Wild Peak is a place that is valued by and benefits society, locally, nationally and internationally.

 The Wild Peak is a project that aims to work in close partnership with landowners, local communities and project leaders, to inspire and implement long-term, landscape-scale conservation gains in the Wild Peak region, that are driven by nature-led approaches where wildlife dictates the pace of restoration.

 Building on the Lawton conservation principles of bigger, better, more and joined up, the Wild Peak project will work towards creating, restoring and connecting wild spaces across the region.

 People and communities are at the heart of the Wild Peak project and will be key to its success!
 As well as creating a network of wild spaces, the Wild Peak project will create a network of people and communities to facilitate, support and celebrate nature’s recovery across the region (and beyond!).